TheOdinProject/curriculum/databases/database_basics_lesson.md

 * What is a database?
 * What are relational databases?
 * How are relational databases different from XML?
+* What's the difference between SQL and NoSQL?
 * What is SQL?
 * What is SQL used for?
 * How do you get all the records from a table in SQL?